 "Ten years ago, my dream was to play for this club.
 Today, my dream is to make history with Toronto FC and take the club back to where it belongs," said Toronto FC midfielder Jonathan Osorio.
 "This club and city mean everything to me.
 I am excited to continue to play in the biggest games at BMO Field in front of our fans and compete to be successful and win trophies every year."

-In 2018, Osorio experienced the best year of his career, scoring a career-high nine goals in 23 MLS matches and 16 goals in 35 matches across all competitions.
+In 2018, Osorio experienced the best year of his career, scoring a career-high 10 goals in 30 MLS matches and 17 goals in 43 matches across all competitions.
 During Toronto FC’s run to the 2018 Concacaf Champions League finals, he earned the Golden Boot award and was named to the tournament’s Best XI after scoring four goals in eight matches.
 The same year, Osorio was named tournament MVP earning the George Gross Memorial Trophy as Toronto FC won the 2018 Canadian Championship.

 "I have enjoyed working with Jonathan this past season, and I'm excited to know he's returning to the club for the long-term," said Toronto FC Head Coach and Sporting Director Bob Bradley.
 "Everyone knows what Jonathan has done for the club.
 He has established himself as a leader on and off the field.
 His work ethic and commitment to the club are important to us moving forward."